 Your morning features a visit to the Delta Blues Museum, an internationally acclaimed museum that showcases the history and significance of the Blues in this region.
 The museum features a wax figure of Blues great, Muddy Waters and the famous Muddywood Guitar.
 Many now-legendary musical artists, were born and raised in and around Clarksdale: Muddy Waters, John Lee Hooker, Son House, Ike Turner, Jackie Brenston, Sam Cooke, Junior Parker and W. C. Handy.
 The likes of Robert Johnson, Howlin’ Wolf and Charley Patton are also associated with the museum.

 Next, visit the Rock and Blues Museum.
 It is packed full of music memorabilia dating from the 1920’s through the 1970‘s.
 During your visit, follow the evolution of America’s music, from Blues, R&B, and Rockabilly to Rock ‘n Roll and Soul and see how it influenced people all over the globe.
 Travel to Memphis for a three night stay.
 You will be close to Beale Street so you may conveniently enjoy the sights and sounds and have dinner on own.
 (B)

-Day 7 – Memphis – Rock & Soul Museum – Jerry Lee Lewis Ranch – Graceland
+Day 7 – Memphis – Rock & Soul Museum – Memphis Music Hall of Fame – Graceland